-Why are moon phase watches so expensive?
+Why is moon phase watches so expensive?

 Luxury complications such as the moon phase do a lot to give the watch an exclusive aura that catches the eye of the watcher thanks to its luxurious, glamorous, discreet, and timeless beauty.

 What is the purpose of a moon phase watch?

 A moon phase clock displays the solar portion of the moon as seen from Earth at a specific point during the 29.5 lunar days.
 It is the time it takes to go from an invisible new moon to a full moon and back again.

 Why does my watch have a moon phase?

 The watch is equipped with this beautiful complication mainly for historical and aesthetic reasons.
 Historically, lunar phases have been used in astronomical clocks.
 Recurring appearances in modern eyes are a tribute to the technical wisdom of all watchmakers who perfected their knowledge to achieve these refined results.